 - The most common injuries seen in yoga classes (both pre-existing and due to yoga) and how to address them.

 - How to teach alignment and sequencing from an anatomical perspective.

-Upon completion of the course you will receive a certificate of completion, a bound Critical Anatomy textbook, a teacher handbook for your use during teacher trainings, and a student workbook that you can distribute to your teacher training students.
+Upon completion of the course you will receive a certificate of completion, a bound Critical Anatomy textbook and a student workbook that you can distribute to your teacher training students.